fenneltheloon/lattice-optimization/notes/spacegroup-sym.md

     multiple of the number of symmetry ops.
 If open, check to see if they are noncoprime.
 If that condition is met, then print the spacegroup subnumber to stdout.

+## next steps

+Okay so now we write the generation file
+- Make sure that we have a function that will take a subset of points that are mapped onto and see if we can get alternate origins